Nlcke/layout/README.md

 centerY = 0.5, -- [0..1]

 -- identification
-id  = nil, -- to get child by id with 'layout(id)' call
+id  = false, -- to get child by id with 'layout(id)' call

 -- inheritance
 init = false, -- callback at instantiation (useful for custom classes)